Dr. Smruthi Karthikeyan

 Divan Mejia Gonzalez

-SURF Student
+former SURF Student

 Current Undergraduate (Electrical Engineering), Caltech

-Divan is a rising second year student at Caltech and the lab’s first SURF student.
+Divan is a second year student at Caltech and the lab’s first SURF student.
 His project goal is to identify phages of interest for targeting antibiotic resistant bacteria.
 He is also a member of Caltech Track and Field and Cross Country.

 Pets